Jazz Chisholm Player Props: Marlins vs. Yankees

-On Saturday, Jazz Chisholm (.548 slugging percentage in past 10 games, including two home runs) and the Miami Marlins play the New York Yankees, whose starting pitcher will be Michael King.
-First pitch is at 4:10 PM ET.
+Jazz Chisholm -- with a slugging percentage of .531 in his past 10 games, including two home runs -- will be in action for the Miami Marlins versus the New York Yankees, with Gerrit Cole on the mound, on August 13 at 1:40 PM ET.

 Jazz Chisholm Game Info & Props vs. the Yankees